daria-kotova/master_project/research/research-progress.md

 # 12-03-2025

 Talked to Pierre.
-For multiplayer I'll need to use a server, as well a database for keeping creating drawings so that you can see them later.
+For multiplayer I'll need to use a server, as well as a database for keep created drawings so that you can see them later.

 Need to ckeck out persistant anchors - for putting planes and saving them for later.